Roadmap

 Knowledge base search v2

-Improving search relevance across customer knowledge — a hybrid strategy delivers more accurate AI responses.
+Improving search relevance across customer knowledge — hybrid strategy delivers more accurate AI responses.

 • Hybrid search: by keywords + by meaning simultaneously